-Hello 2019!
-Firstly, a big “thank you” to 2018 for always being there for me, day in and day out.
+Hello, 2020!
+Firstly, a big “thank you” to 2019 for always being there for me, day in and day out.
 Another year gone in what feels like the blink of an eye.
-And the New Year already a week old!
+And the New Year almost 2 months old!
 So with this new year and all the possibilities and excitement ahead of me, why do I feel so weighed down?
 (And it’s not just the extra Christmas cookie weight…).
 Did you vow yet again to not overbuy and overconsume throughout the year and especially during the holidays?
 Me too.
 And yet more stuff has appeared and mushroomed seemingly overnight.
 Physically, all the STUFF we have in our space carries a physical weight to it.
 This is something we already knew.
 But what about the emotional and psychological cost of clutter in our lives?
 New research has shown that clutter actually weighs us down.

 How do I lighten up my space and my life?